Friendly family man’s 50-year secret: He was fugitive, too - NewsBreak

 Among the many people he became friends with over the years was an FBI agent in Boston, Elliott said.

-Matt Kaplan, who managed two dealerships where Randele worked and golfed with him for many years, called him a gentleman.DEA releases emoji drug decoder
+Matt Kaplan, who managed two dealerships where Randele worked and golfed with him for many years, called him a gentleman.Passengers behaving badly: The worst in-flight incidents of 2021

 “The only way it makes sense is that at that age he was just a kid, and it was a challenge kind of thing,” Kaplan said.